- About Us

 |Mike McIntyre - University of North Carolina-Chapel Hill - congressman

 Through InterVarsity Mike was encouraged to develop as a whole person “and to let my faith impact whatever career I was being called to."
-Mike followed his calling into law and public service.
-Since 1996 he has been putting his InterVarsity leadership training to work serving the citizens of North Carolina’s 7th Congressional District in the U.S. Congress.
+Mike followed his calling into public service.
+He applied his InterVarsity leadership training to serving the citizens of North Carolina’s 7th Congressional District in the U.S. Congress from 1997 to 2015.

 |Jean Geran - University of Wisconsin-Madison - international development